 The first OHTs are expected to be announced this Fall and we will keep you updated as this progresses.
 If you would like to read more about the OHTs, the Ministries of Health and Long-Term Care have provided detailed information about this process on their website at http://health.gov.on.ca/en/pro/programs/connectedcare/oht, and one of the Self-Assessments VHA is involved in is posted on our website at

-We hope you find the pages that follow interesting and engaging.
-If you have comments about Excelerator, or would prefer to receive this news electronically, I encourage you to contact our Senior Communications & PR Manager Tracey Turriff at email@example.com or 416-280-8426.
-Please also feel free to contact me with any comments directly at firstname.lastname@example.org or 416-482-4609.
+If you have comments about, I encourage you to contact our Senior Communications & PR Manager Tracey Turriff at firstname.lastname@example.org or 416-280-8426.
+Please also feel free to contact me with any comments directly at email@example.com or 416-482-4609.

 Thank you for your interest and enjoy the summer!